All clubs and societies need rules. Here are ours.

 7.SUBSCRIPTION AND CLUB YEAR

-7.1 The annual subscription for the Club, which may be different for different categories of member, will be agreed annually at the Annual General Meeting in the light of recommendations from the Committee.
+7.1 The amount of, and payment schedule for, the annual subscription for the Club (which may be different for different categories of member and depending on when a member joins) shall be proposed by the Committee and decided by the members at the AGM.
 Current subscription rates will be displayed on the website.
-Subscriptions will be payable on election and subsequently no later than 30th April each year.
+The rates will include concessionary rates for those who are either unemployed, in full-time education, or in receipt of a state pension or those whose main residence is more than 10 miles from the Club.
+Subscriptions will be payable upon receipt of an invoice from England Athletics for the relevant subscription amount.
+Membership for new members starts on payment of such invoice.
 If the Committee determines there are exceptional reasons for doing so, the Committee may agree to defer the payment date for subscriptions either for one, some, or for all members.

-7.6 Any senior member renewing their full annual subscription, who at the time (i.e. 1-30 April) is in a limited financial situation, e.g. in full-time education, unemployed, of pensionable age, may apply for a grant to reduce their subscription by up to 50%.
-Application should be made in writing to the committee and should be supported by valid documentation e.g. UB40.
-Anyone who finds themselves in an eligible situation after having paid their subscription in full, may, after a six month qualifying period, also apply.
-Grants will be allocated at the discretion of the Committee.
+7.5 Any senior member renewing their full annual subscription, who at the time (i.e. 1-30 April) is in a limited financial situation and who does not automatically qualify for the concessionary rate referred to in Article 7.1 above, may apply for a reduction to their subscription.
+Application should be made in writing to the Committee and should be supported by reasonable evidence.
+Anyone who finds themselves in an eligible situation after having paid their subscription in full, may, also apply.
+Reductions will be allocated at the discretion of the Committee.

-7.7 With regard to the Club Joining Fee, entitled members may apply for an instalment agreement at the discretion of the combined decision of the Treasurer and Membership Secretary.
-All such arrangements shall be reported to the Committee at the next scheduled meeting.
+7.6 With regard to the initial subscription amount for new members, eligible individuals may apply for an instalment agreement at the discretion of the combined decision of the Treasurer and Membership Secretary.
+All such arrangements shall be reported to the Committee at the next meeting.

-7.8 All senior members, whether new, existing or long distance, will pay the full requisite fee for membership to the relevant national sporting organisation that has been affiliated to by the club, even if they pay pro-rata or concessionary Club membership fees.
-The details of the designated organisation will be posted on the website.
-This fee will be paid in addition to existing club subs but collected by the membership secretary concurrently.
-If a member has already paid the appropriate fee via another club subscription, they must provide the membership secretary with the relevant registration number.
+7.7 All senior members, whether new, existing or long distance, must pay the full requisite fee for the Affiliated Body, even if they pay pro-rata or concessionary Club membership fees.
+This fee will be paid at the same time the Club membership fees are due.
+If a member has already paid the Affiliated Body’s fee via another club subscription, they must provide the membership secretary with the relevant registration number.

 8.1 All money belonging to the Club and not invested on behalf of the Club shall be paid by the Treasurer into the Club account at the Bank/Building Society to be named by the Committee.